 Much like a wedding, the holidays are a time to look forward to—but do still come with their share of challenges.
 And if you had the happy fortune of getting hitched some time in the last 11 months, one of those might be navigating your very first Thanksgiving and/or Christmas with a shiny new set of in-laws.
-While we'd like to assume everyone will get along smashingly while bonding over claymation films and sweet potato soufflé, we also acknowledge that your mother-in-law could be a huge—erm—grinch, so to speak.
+While we'd like to assume everyone will get along smashingly as they bond over claymation films and sweet potato soufflé, we also acknowledge that your mother-in-law could be a huge—erm—grinch, so to speak.

-What TO Do When at Your In-Laws for the Holidays:
+What To Do When at Your In-Laws for the Holidays

 —DB, from Portland, OR, MIL for 23 years

-" 'When in Rome...' follow your new family's lead!
-If everyone goes through the house barefoot, kick off those heels!"
+" 'When in Rome...' follow your new family's lead.
+If everyone goes through the house barefoot, kick off those heels."

 "Tell your new in-laws what a great job they did in raising such a good kid."